Was Your Social Security Disability Claim Denied? Here’s What To Do In South Carolina

 The good news is that if you do make it to the hearing, you have a much higher chance of having your claim approved.
 If it is denied again, you can request that the Appeals Council of the Social Security Administration review your case.

-Work With an Experienced Social Security Disability Attorney
+Work With an Experienced Greenville Social Security Disability Attorney

 While it’s not required that you have representation, working with a lawyer on your social security disability claim can be a big help.
 Having an experienced attorney to develop your case and guide you through the process can be very valuable, particularly when you’ve reached the point where you plan to go before a judge.
 Your attorney is only paid if your claim is approved, so you don’t need to pay attorneys’ fees out of pocket while you’re waiting for a decision on your claim.

-If you’re in South Carolina, contact social security disability attorney Johnnie Fulton of the Greenville law firm Fulton & Barr.
+If you’re in South Carolina, contact Greenville social security disability attorney Johnnie Fulton of Fulton & Barr Law Firm.
 Johnnie can help you at all points in the process, from filing your initial claim to representing you in front of an ALJ and beyond.
 If you’re about to file a claim for the first time, or if your claim has been denied, contact Fulton & Barr at (864) 235-3154.
 Call today to schedule your free initial consultation.